Yk-coding/vanguard-dataset-exploration/README.md

 **Size**: ~20 GB (images + annotations)

 ### Description
 xView is one of the largest publicly available overhead imagery datasets for object detection.
 It contains over 1 million labeled objects across 60 classes.
 The dataset supports computer vision applications in defense, intelligence, and surveillance.

-### File Structure (in this repo)
+### File Structure
 The `datasets/xview/` folder includes:
 - `xview-sample.tif` — A representative satellite image tile
 - `xview-sample-annotation.json` — A GeoJSON-style file with sample object annotations